 Heat the olive oil in a large nonstick skillet over medium-high heat.
 Add onion, carrot, celery, dried oregano, and minced garlic; sauté for 2 minutes.

-Combine onion mixture, 1/2 cup ketchup, and the remaining ingredients in a large bowl.
+Combine onion mixture, 1/2 cup ketchup, beef, bread crumbs, mustard, Worcestershire sauce, pepper, and eggs, and the remaining ingredients in a large bowl.
 I found that it was easiest to just use my hands to make sure that all the ingredients were completely incorporated.

 Spoon the meat mixture into 12 muffin cups coated with cooking spray- each cup will be filled to the top.
 Top each meatloaf with about 1-2 teaspoons ketchup.